-- For Net Cost of Services this represents the removal of the employer pension contributions made by the Council as allowed by statute and the replacement with current service costs and past service costs.
-The change also includes the recognition of the pension deficit payment, relating to the year. - For Financing & Investment Income & Expenditure the net interest on the defined benefit liability is charged to the CIES. - For Items Presented Within The Movement in Reserves Statement the pension deficit element recognised against the general fund.

-Note 2C: Other Differences

-Other differences between amounts debited/credited to the Comprehensive Income and Expenditure Statement and amounts payable/receivable to be recognised under statute:

-- For Financing & Investment Income & Expenditure the other differences column recognises adjustments to the General Fund for the timing differences for premiums and discounts. - The charge under Taxation & Non-Specific Grant Income & Expenditure represents the difference between what is chargeable under statutory regulations for Council Tax and NDR that was projected to be received at the start of the year and the income recognised under generally accepted accounting practices in The Code.
-This is a timing difference as any difference will be brought forward in future Surpluses or Deficits on the Collection Fund. - For Items Presented Within The Movement in Reserves Statement these adjustments relate to the entries relating to the financial instrument adjustment account and the Council's DSG deficit.
+STATEMENT OF ACCOUNTS 2022 /23 -------------- ----------------- ------ ------------ service costs and past service costs.
+The change also includes the recognition of the pension deficit payment, relating to the year.
+For Financing &amp; Investment Income &amp; Expenditure - the net interest on the defined benefit liability is charged to the CIES.
+For Items Presented Within The Movement in Reserves Statement - the pension deficit element recognised against the general fund.
+Note 2C: Other Di ffere ences ences Other differences betv ween amounts debited/credited to the Comprehensive Income and Expenditure Statement and amounts payable/receivable to be recognised under statute: For Financing &amp; Investment Income &amp; Expenditure - the other differences column recognises adjustments to the General Fund for the timing differences for premiums and discounts.
+The charge under Taxation &amp; Non-Specific Grant Income &amp; Expenditure represents the difference between what is chargeable under statutory regulations for Council Tax and NDR that was projected to be received at the start of the year and the income recognised under generally accepted accounting practices in The Code.
+This is a timing difference as any difference will be brought forward in future Surpluses or Deficits on the Collection Fund.
+For Items Presented Within The Movement in Reserves Statement - these adjustments relate to the entries relating to the financial instrument adjustment account and the Council's DSG deficit.